Extracellular matrix: Function

 Due to its diverse nature and composition, the ECM can serve many functions, such as providing support, segregating tissues from one another, and regulating intercellular communication.
 The extracellular matrix regulates a cell's dynamic behavior.
 In addition, it sequesters a wide range of cellular growth factors and acts as a local store for them.
 Changes in physiological conditions can trigger protease activities that cause local release of such stores.
-This allows the rapid and local growth factor-mediated activation of cellular functions without de novo synthesis.
+This allows the rapid local growth-factor-mediated activation of cellular functions without de novo synthesis.

 Formation of the extracellular matrix is essential for processes like growth, wound healing, and fibrosis.
 An understanding of ECM structure and composition also helps in comprehending the complex dynamics of tumor invasion and metastasis in cancer biology as metastasis often involves the destruction of extracellular matrix by enzymes such as serine proteases, threonine proteases, and matrix metalloproteinases.

 The stiffness and elasticity of the ECM has important implications in cell migration, gene expression, and differentiation.
 Cells actively sense ECM rigidity and migrate preferentially towards stiffer surfaces in a phenomenon called durotaxis.
-They also detect elasticity and adjust their gene expression accordingly which has increasingly become a subject of research because of its impact on differentiation and cancer progression.
+They also detect elasticity and adjust their gene expression accordingly, which has increasingly become a subject of research because of its impact on differentiation and cancer progression.
+The biochemical and biomechanical properties of tumor ECM differ from those of normal tissues, and could be used for cancer diagnosis and therapy.

-In the brain, where hyaluronan is the main ECM component, the matrix display both structural and signaling properties.
-High-molecular weight hyaluronan acts as a diffusional barrier that can modulate diffusion in the extracellular space locally.
-Upon matrix degradation, hyaluronan fragments are released to the extracellular space, where they function as pro-inflammatory molecules, orchestrating the response of immune cells such as microglia.
+In the brain, hyaluronan serves as the primary component of the extracellular matrix, contributing to both structural integrity and signaling functions.
+High-molecular-weight hyaluronan forms a diffusional barrier that regulates local extracellular diffusion.
+When the ECM undergoes degradation, hyaluronan fragments are released into the extracellular space, where they act as pro-inflammatory molecules, influencing immune cell responses, including those of microglia.